Nuclear Power in Pakistan

 PAEC said an initial 1100 MWe plant would be built at Muzaffargarh, on the Taunsa-Panjnad canal near Multan in southwest Punjab.
 It was also reported that discussions with China were under way to supply three nuclear power plants for about $13 billion.

-The government has set a target of producing 350 tonnes U3O8 per year from 2015 to meet one-third of anticipated requirements then.
+The government set a target of producing 300 tonnes uranium per year from 2015 to meet one-third of anticipated requirements then.
 Low-grade ore is known in central Punjab at Bannu Basin and Suleman Range.
+In 2015 production was 45 tU.

 A small (15,000 SWU/yr) uranium centrifuge enrichment plant at Kahuta has been operated since 1984 and does not have any apparent civil use.
 It was expanded threefold about 1991.
 A newer plant is reported to be at Gadwal.
 It is not under safeguards.
 It is not clear whether PAEC has any involvement with these plants.